Prasetyo Edi Marsudi

-Prasetyo Edi Marsudi (born 13 May 1962) is an Indonesian politician from PDI-P who is the speaker of Jakarta Council.
+Prasetyo Edi Marsudi (born 13 May 1962) is an Indonesian politician from the Indonesian Democratic Party of Struggle (PDI-P) who was the 16th speaker of the Jakarta Regional House of Representatives (DPRD) from 2014 to 2024.
+He was also served as a member of the DPRD from 2013 to 2024.

-First entering the council in 2013 as a replacement, he was elected in the 2014 election and was appointed as speaker.
+First entering the DPRD in 2013 as a replacement, he was elected in the 2014 election and was appointed as speaker.
 Participating in the campaign team of both Joko Widodo and Basuki Tjahaja Purnama in the 2012 and 2017 gubernatorial elections, he has been investigated for allegations of bribery and fraud.

 Background

 He was born in Kudus, Central Java on 13 May 1962.
 According to Prasetyo, he was a drug user in his youth.